EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 Stadium models are optional.
 Battle Cinematics is designed to make the presentation you already use look intentional from a moving cinematic camera.

-**Battle Cinematics v1.2.6 has been tested with Gen1Recomp through v0.2.45.**
+**Battle Cinematics v1.2.7 has been tested with Gen1Recomp / Recomp through v0.2.45.**

-v1.2.6 improves Attack Camera and PotatoVoxel performance while preserving the established camera, APB, safety and provider ownership contracts introduced through v1.2.5.
+v1.2.7 adds validated **Battle Art Voxel Gen2 2.0.8** compatibility while preserving the v1.2.6 camera, APB, performance, safety and provider-ownership contracts.

 [**Download the latest release**](https://github.com/EnterPlayerOne/Battle-Cinematics-Stadium-Camera/releases/latest)